mau-mauricelim/dotfiles/.config/q/README.md

 mklink C:\q\q.q \\wsl.localhost\<distro name>\home\<user>\q.q
 ```

-### Musl libc
+### Distro that does not support linux kdb+ binaries
+Alpine used to not be able to run linux kdb+ binaries as it uses musl libc.
 Linux kdb+ binaries are compiled against glibc.
-Distro using musl as its C standard library such as Alpine Linux is unable to run Linux kdb+ binaries natively.

 The temporary solution is to run the windows kdb+ binaries.